-Work out the duty due on bananas imported into the EU by weighing consignments and making simplified declarations.
+Work out the duty due on bananas imported into the UK by weighing consignments and making simplified declarations.

-When you import bananas into the EU using Trade Tariff commodity code 0803 90 10, the weight of the consignment determines the duty due on them.
+When you import bananas into the UK using Trade Tariff commodity code 0803 90 10, the weight of the consignment determines the duty due on them.
 This is done by:

 - having the consignment weighed by an authorised weigher before making a declaration